Build home projects with GUI in minutes

 A web server is included and you can use HTML5 to make user interfaces for mobile devices.
 This allows you to control your home systems with your mobile phone.

-CDP Studio comes with I2C and GPIO protocols out of the box.
+CDP Studio comes with I2C, GPIO and MQTT protocols out of the box.
 Just drag and drop these IO servers into your project and start configuring your sensors and equipment.

 CDP Studio also comes with a ready-made setup for force feedback joysticks.